Risk Management

 The Risk Management Committee anticipates specific risks surrounding the entire Group and establishes measures to prevent losses caused by such risks, as well as ensures safety in the event of crises and minimizes losses by taking measures in an effective and efficient manner to deal with the aftermath and prevents such events from recurring, to ensure continuity and stable growth of businesses.

-- Natural disasters (earthquakes, typhoons, etc.)
+- Natural disasters (e.g., earthquakes, typhoons)

 - Fire, explosion, and other unexpected incidents